rackerlabs/support-how-to/content/cloud-backup/create-a-maintenance-backup-plan-in-sql-server-2008-r2-using-the-wizard.md

     <img src="{% asset_path cloud-backup/create-a-maintenance-backup-plan-in-sql-server-2008-r2-using-the-wizard/Errors3.png %}" width="991" height="425" />

-3. Troubleshoot the error and repeat the test-job.
+3. Troubleshoot the error and repeat the test job.

 When your maintenance plan is reliable, check it in a few days to see if it is running as expected.
 Verify that the **.bak** files are being